-Taxa richness was low to moderate in the spring survey, ranging from eight to 12 taxa across the four sites surveyed.
-All four sites recorded lower taxa numbers in comparison to site medians, however results were within the previously recorded ranges and were not indicative of a toxic discharge associated with leachate from the landfill.
+Taxa richness was low in the spring survey, ranging from four to 12 taxa across the four sites surveyed.
+All three sites (with a historic data set), recorded lower taxa numbers in comparison to site medians, however were within the range of what has previously been recorded.
+Site 1 recorded the lowest taxa richness (four), of the four sites surveyed which could be explained by the poor macroinvertebrate habitat at this site.